firubi/gigachad-arch-installation/README.md

 timeout 5
 #console-mode keep
 ```
+Tips: default @saved can also be used to boot into to the last picked kernel.

 ## Make an account before restarting
 This is the final stretch.
 First create your mkinitcpio: `mkinitcpio -P`.